Joe Root: 2016

-In the fourth match of the series, Root scored 65 as England chased down Sri Lanka's target of 306 to win the match by six wickets.
-He played a crucial innings in the final match of the series, anchoring England's innings with 93 as they set Sri Lanka 325 to win, and England won the game by 122 runs, to win the series 3–0.

 In the second Test of the series against Pakistan, Root scored 254, the highest total of his Test career and the second-highest of any English player (third-highest overall) at Old Trafford.
 Root went on to receive the man of the match award for his performance as England levelled the series at 1–1.
 The third Test at Edgbaston was not as memorable, making just 3 in the first innings but then playing a resilient 62 in the second to help England to a total of 445/6 and eventually, a 141 run victory.
 The final Test was lost by 10 wickets and the series ended in a 2–2 draw.
 In the ODI series, Root made 61 in the first match as England recorded an opening victory.
 England won the second match, with Root scoring 89.
 In the third match, Root scored 85 as England broke the record for the highest ever ODI score, finishing on 444/3.

-Root was rested for the ODI series against Bangladesh, but was included in the Test squad.
-In the first Test against Bangladesh, Root made 40 in the first innings and followed this up with just a single in England's second innings, although they won by 21 runs.
-In the second Test, Root made 56 in the first innings as England built a first innings lead, but was out for just one in the second innings as England lost the game to draw the series 1–1.